Pupil Premium Grant

 The Pupil Premium Grant, which is additional to main school funding, is seen by the government as the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Academies and schools can decide how the Pupil Premium is spent and Norfolk CPS is committed to ‘Closing the Gap’ for all pupils.
 Pupil Premium funding allows us to fund activities and resources as a vital part of that process for those identified pupils.

 Reporting Pupil Premium

-Please find below our most recent Ofsted report, and relevant information from the Department for Education Performance Tables.
+Please find relevant information from the Department for Education Performance Tables below.

 Please read the information below which gives details of our Pupil Premium Grant, how we allocate the funding and impact of this.